Q1. Where is SAU located?

 For admission to Master’s & PhD programmes in Economics, Sociology, International Relations and Legal Studies, the minimum prescribed eligibility criteria is a minimum of 50% marks or an equivalent gradein the qualifying degree..

 For admission to Master’s & PhD programmes in Applied Mathematics, Biotechnology and Computer Science, the minimum prescribed eligibility percentage is a minimum of 55% marks or an equivalent grade in the qualifying degree.

 Q6.
 How are the students inducted?

-The candidates for admission to the Masters programmes are subjected to a written test.
-The syllabus & pattern for the test can be accessed from the university website.
+Candidates seeking admission to the Master’s programmes have to take a written test.
+The syllabus and pattern for the test for most of the programmes can be accessed from the university website.

-Admission to Ph.D. programmes is based on an entrance test and an interview.
-The entrance test is based on a prescribed syllabus & pattern, uploaded on the university website.
-The interview for candidates outside India will be done through Skype.
-The requirements for interview are also uploaded on the university website for each programme of study.
+Admission to PhD programmes is through an entrance test and an interview.
+The entrance test is based on a prescribed syllabus and pattern, uploaded on the university website.
+The interview for candidates from outside India can be held through Skype.
+The requirements for the interview are also uploaded on the university website for each programme of study.

 Q7.
 Are hostel facilities available for all students?

-Separate hostels for boys and girls who come from outside Delhi are available on a sharing basis.
+Separate hostels for boys and girls who come from outside the National Capital Region (of Delhi) are available on a sharing basis (3-to-a room).
 Accommodation is not available for family members, spouses and children of married students.